 Although there is no clear EU-wide policy on citizen science, the European Commission highly recommends to involve all relevant knowledge actors (including citizens) in research projects.
 Citizen engagement is an Horizon Europe programme principle and operational objective that refers.
 As such, these practices are evaluated under Excellence and Implementation (open science practices) and in Impact (outreach activities) of Horizon Europe Proposals.
 Therefore, it is recommended that researchers involve citizens and/or citizen-led organizations in early stages of their projects.

-Please contact the Research Grant Support for an additional infosheet for strategies to involve citizens in an EU project.
+Please click this link to download the infosheet for strategies to involve citizens in an EU project.
+You can contact the Research Grant Support for additional information.

 Citizen & Patient Involvement in national projects